stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 # Abstract

-This SIP proposes the integration of the standard into the Stacks blockchain's "Connect" and "Auth" system.
+This SIP proposes common RPC methods to use for the Stacks blockchain's "Connect" and "Auth" systems.
-The goal is to replace the current Connect interface, primarily used by web applications to connect with browser extensions and mobile apps, with a more straightforward protocol.
+The goal is to replace the current Connect interface, primarily used by web applications to connect with browser extensions and mobile apps with a more straightforward protocol.
-The proposal consists mainly of standardizing JSON compatible interfaces for use with wallet interfaces.
+This proposal's goal is to standardize JSON compatible interfaces for use with wallet interfaces.

 # Motivation